What is a Confidentiality Agreement?

 Most non-solicit clauses last one or two years, but they can extend for longer periods as well.
 However, it’s important to note that a court may not uphold this clause if it deems the length of time unreasonably long for the particular situation.

-If there are any terms or conditions unique to your situation that the questionnaire didn't address, you can include them here.
+If there are any terms or conditions unique to your situation that LawDepot's Confidentiality Agreement template doesn't address, you can include them here.

 State when the parties will sign the Confidentiality Agreement and if witnesses will be present.

 Your Confidentiality Agreement doesn’t require stamp paper to be legally valid.
-However, non-judicial stamp paper increases the likelihood a court views the contract as legitimate and therefore enforceable.
+However, non-judicial stamp paper increases the likelihood of a court viewing the contract as legitimate and enforceable.